 Lunch And Learn

-Lunch and Learns provide an effective way to share new technology, new learnings, and new ideas.
-They cross-pollinate the orgaization so it can grow.
-Usually a developer leads the Lunch and Learn.
+Lunch and Learns provide an effective way for individuals to share new technology, new learnings, and new ideas.
+They cross-pollinate the organization so it can grow.
+Traditionally a developer leads the Lunch and Learn on a technical topic, but folks across the organization are welcome to present on any relevant topic that may be helpful.

 - A different language/framework/stack shows great promise and would make the work easier and faster, but no one knows it